jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 base and covetous nature are, in the sight of Him Who is the Desire of the world, stars of the heaven of true knowledge.
 It is essential to treat them with deference.
 (TB LD)

+The source of all learning is the knowledge of God, exalted be His Glory, and this cannot be attained save through the knowledge of His Divine Manifestation.
+(TB AL)

+The essence of all that We have revealed for thee is Justice, is for man to free himself from idle fancy and imitation, discern with the eye of oneness His glorious handiwork, and look into all things with a searching eye.
+(TB AL)

+The man of consummate learning and the sage endowed with penetrating wisdom are the two eyes to the body of mankind.
+God willing, the earth shall never be deprived of these two greatest gifts.
+(TB LM)

+FIX your gaze upon wisdom in all things, for it is an unfailing antidote.
+How often hath it turned a disbeliever into a believer or a foe into a friend?
+Its observance is highly essential, inasmuch as this theme hath been set forth in numerous Tablets revealed from the empyrean of the Will of Him Who is the Manifestation of the light of divine unity.
+(TB O)

 OTHER QUOTES OF INTEREST